 - Review the Response Rate: Determine how many employees responded to the survey to calculate the response rate.
 A low response rate may indicate a lack of interest or engagement in the survey.

 - Identify the Key Themes: Look for common response themes and patterns.
-Group similar responses together to identify the most common concerns or issues that must be addressed.
+For example, you can group similar responses to identify the most common concerns or issues that must be addressed.

 - Review Individual Questions: Examine the responses to each question.
 Look for questions where the responses are particularly positive or negative.
 This will help you identify areas of strength and areas that need improvement.